boostha/cpnt270-a3/README.md

 - [Netlify environment variables](https://docs.netlify.com/configure-builds/environment-variables/)

 ## Comments
-- To extend the functionality beyond your in class example, I used javascript .search and .slice functions to find links and to cut out the hashtags to make the post look more professional on the website.
+- To extend the functionality beyond your in class example, I used javascript .search and .slice functions to find links so that the picture and caption are clickable and I also used it to cut out the hashtags to make the post look more professional

 ## Attributions
 - [Peace Bridge](https://unsplash.com/photos/4ZPrc2__Kr0) by [Denisse Leon](https://unsplash.com/@denisseleon) under the [Unsplash License](https://unsplash.com/license)